-down from the mountain: and stood in the plain, and the company of his disciples, and a great multitude of people out of all Judea and Jerusalem, and from the sea coast of Tyre and Sidon, which came to hear him, and to be healed of their diseases.
-And that which followeth.
-A Sermon from the Commentary of the Venerable Bede, Priest.
-(In Luce Evangelium, Lib. ii. cap.
-21. 22.)21 others, would drink deeply at the font of more sublime wisdom: reclined on the teacher's bosom.
-Rarely shalt thou find anywhere either that crowds follow the Lord to higher places, or that anyone infirm is healed on a mountain: but when the fever desires hath sensual been extinguished, and the light of wisdom hath been lit: everyone passeth step by step to the height of virtues.
+He crowds which came from afar to hear: coming down to a plain, were healed by the Lord's touch.
+The disciples, who were already instructed in lesser things: were led up to the summit of the mountain to greater things. from them were chosen those who would look upon him in secret when he was transfigured on a mountain.
+One of them who, beyond all the others, would drink deeply at the font of more sublime wisdom: reclined on the teacher's bosom.
+Rarely shalt thou find anywhere either that crowds follow the Lord to higher places, or that anyone infirm is healed on a mountain: but when the fever desires sensual hath been extinguished, and the light of wisdom hath been lit: everyone passeth step by step to the height of virtues.
 And he, lifting up his eyes on his disciples, said: Blessed are ye poor, for yours is the kingdom of God.
-And if he speaketh to everyone in a general way : nevertheless in a more special way the Saviour lifteth up his eyes on the disciples, so that to those who comprehend his words with an attentive ear of the heart he may open more deeply the light of their deepest meaning.
+And if he speaketh to everyone in a general way : nevertheless in a more special way the Saviour lifteth up his eyes on the disciples, so that to those who comprehend his words with attentive ear of the heart he may open more deeply the light of their deepest meaning.